ChethiyaCK/ChethiyaCK/README.md

 - 🌱 I’m currently learning ...
 Python, SAP, Project Management
 - 👯 I’m looking to collaborate on ...
 Want to explore different fields related with IT industry
 - ⚡ Fun fact: ...
 Always happy and want to meet new people in order to learn new things
+- ✈️ Hobbies ...
+Likes to travel and watch movies
+-

 <!--